 Please, use surgery as a last resort.
 Once you make permanent structural change, there is no going back.

 In my practice I see many clients for who surgery has not worked.
 In fact, the surgery has made their pain worse.
 Admittedly I only see people for who surgery has failed to get rid of their pain, and no doubt there are a large number of people who have had great success with surgery.
 However, this is my warning: once permanent structural change has been made to your back, it is often much, much harder to get rid of pain.
-While I can still often help reduce or even stop your pain with acupuncture or herbs, this is purely symptomatic relief and won’t actually fix your problem.
-If you stop the acupuncture or herbs, your pain will return.
+While I can still often help reduce or even stop your pain with Neuro Needling treatment or herbs, this is purely symptomatic relief and won’t actually fix your problem.
+If you stop the treatment or herbs, your pain will return.

 On a more positive note, there is a percentage of people for who surgery did not work because the nature of the problem was not properly diagnosed, and surgery wasn’t the correct solution.
 As long as the surgical process hasn’t damaged their back, I can still assess the real nature of the problem, give the body what I believe it needs and often eliminate or substantially relieve the back pain for good.
 Below is a list of common causes of back pain.

 Post-surgical pain can also occur if the surgery itself inflames a nerve or results in dead blood getting trapped in the muscles and tissues of the back, causing pain.
-I can discover if either of these situations has occurred through Chinese pulse diagnosis, and can often correct the problem through treatment with herbs, minerals or acupuncture.
+I can discover if either of these situations has occurred through Chinese pulse diagnosis, and can often correct the problem through treatment with herbs, minerals or Neuro Needling.

 Five common causes of back pain: